 Your client downsized their home office space

 The same principle applies when your client’s home office space changes.
 You will need to add up the area of the home office space used month by month and divide the total by 12.
-This will give you the average monthly allowable square footage for the entire tax year.
+This calculation will give you the average monthly allowable square footage for the entire tax year.

 Your client operates more than one business out of their home